Dodgers vs. Orioles Player Props Betting Odds

 Freeman Stats

-- Freddie Freeman has put up 116 hits with 32 doubles, a triple, 17 home runs and 44 walks.
+- Freddie Freeman has 119 hits with 33 doubles, two triples, 17 home runs and 44 walks.
 He has driven in 63 runs with 12 stolen bases.

 Freeman Recent Games